brianglass/anastasis/files/syn-sep01.md

 Saint Eutychianos met his end on a hearth of fire.

 **Verses**
-EutychianÃ³s, burned upon a hearth,
+Eutychianós, burned upon a hearth,
 Shared in the Martyrs’ happy \[eutyches\] destiny.

-Saint HesÃ½chios, hanged by a noose, met his end.
+Saint Hesýchios, hanged by a noose, met his end.

 **Verses**
 Hesychios for his true Master longed;
 And for his sake the noose calmly \[hesychos\] endures.

-Saint LeonÃ­das met his end by fire.
+Saint Leonídas met his end by fire.

 **Verses**
 The flame of love for God, Leonidas,
 Led you with ease to bear the flame’s fierce force.

-Saint EutÃ½chios met his end by crucifixion.
+Saint Eutýchios met his end by crucifixion.

 **Verses**
 Eutychios, walking in the Lord’s own steps,
 Like him endured the passion of a cross.

-Saint PhilÃ¡delphos met his end by having his neck weighted with a stone.
+Saint Philádelphos met his end by having his neck weighted with a stone.

 **Verses**
 Philadelphos by weight of stone put off
 All weight of flesh and mounted light on high.

-Saint MelÃ¡nippos met his end by fire.
+Saint Melánippos met his end by fire.

 **Verses**
 Melanippos, though something black \[melan\] once had, Cleansing he found when cast into the fire.

-Saint ParthagÃ¡pe met her end in the sea.
+Saint Parthagápe met her end in the sea.

 **Verses**
 O Parthagape, in the sea you die,
 And find a sea of precious gifts on high.

-On the same day, commemoration of the righteous priests, Eleazar and Phineas; and of the holy Martyrs AeithalÃ¡s and Ammoun.
+On the same day, commemoration of the righteous priests, Eleazar and Phineas; and of the holy Martyrs Aeithalás and Ammoun.

 **September 3rd**